openmultiplayer/web/docs/scripting/functions/IsValid3DTextLabel.md

 ## Description

-Checks if an 3D text label is valid.
+Checks if a 3D text label is valid.

 | Name        | Description           |
 | ----------- | --------------------- |